DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/80 Export Data to Excel.md

 DevExtreme includes a static method [exportDataGrid(options)](/Documentation/ApiReference/Common/Utils/excelExporter/#exportDataGridoptions) that exports grid data to the Excel format.
 Its minimum configuration requires a **DataGrid** instance and an Excel worksheet to which grid data should be exported.
-After the export, you should save the data to an XLSX file.
+After the export, you should save the data to an Excel file.

 To create and manage worksheets and save Excel files, this feature requires the following third-party libraries:

 - <a href="https://github.com/exceljs/exceljs" target="_blank">ExcelJS</a> v4+
 - <a href="https://github.com/eligrey/FileSaver.js/" target="_blank">FileSaver</a> v2.0.2+

 The **DataGrid** includes an export UI.
 This tutorial uses it to call the **exportDataGrid(options)** method.
 Enable the UI by setting the [export](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/).[enabled](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/export/#enabled) option to **true** and call **exportDataGrid(options)** inside the **DataGrid**'s [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) event handler.
-You should also disable the deprecated built-in export functionality by setting the `e.cancel` parameter to **true**.
+You should also set the `e.cancel` parameter to **true** to disable the deprecated built-in export functionality.

 ---
 ##### jQuery